terraform-ibm-modules/terraform-ibm-base-account-enterprise/examples/basic/README.md

 An end-to-end basic example that will provision the following:
 - A new resource group if one is not passed in.
 - A new Cloud Object Storage instance.
+- A new Cloud Object Storage bucket.
+- A new Activity Tracker instance.
+- A new Trusted Profile for Projects access.
+- A default set of Account Settings.